UBC-iGEM/internal-wiki-2023-24/src/index.md

     - [For leads](./documentation/lead.md)
     - [For wiki liaisons](./documentation/liaison.md)

-If you have any questions regarding documenting your progress and work, please send a Slack to Lucy.
+If you have any questions regarding documenting your progress and work, please send a message in the documentation channel.

 ## What should this internal wiki contain?
 This wiki contains everything that lets other members know how other subteams get things running, what other subteams are researching, and the current state of a subteam.